abhinav/git-spice/README.md

 ## Features

 - Create, edit, and navigate stacks of branches with ease.
-- Create and update GitHub Pull Requests for the entire stack or parts of it with a single command.
+- Submit the entire stack or parts of it with a single command.
+  Supports GitHub and GitLab.
 - Keep using your existing workflow and adopt git-spice incrementally.
 - Completely offline operation with no external dependencies until you push or pull from a remote repository.